 Condos are different than a traditional single or multi family dwelling.
 If you’re renting them out, they’re bound by two different pieces of legislation in Canada.
 The Condominium act, and the Landlord and Tenant Act (applicable in any province).
 In english, this means that you and your tenant are bound by two laws when it comes to residing and renting the unit out.
 There’s an obligation to the condo board, and there’s an obligation to the landlord and tenant law.
 Ultimately – this is more of the landlord’s problem than the tenants.

 Here’s an example of what I’m talking about.
 Let’s say you’re renting your condo out to a tenant.
 Everything’s going smashingly.
 Then one day, the condo board (there is one for any condo) decides to conduct a fire safety test on all of the units and advises the property management company to retain the services of a fire safety organization.
+When dealing with insurance adjusters, do this.
 The fire safety company goes around to the units and knocks on doors.
 The condo has permitted them to enter any units as required.
 They do their job.
 The condo owner didn’t mention this was going down, and the tenant is furious because they should have been given 24 hours written notice, as per the LTA that someone was entering their home for a maintenance related item.
 Who’s at fault here?